 Weight loss, where needed, is wonderful for boosting ovulation.
 In fact, a loss of only 5 – 10% of your body weight is powerful for boosting ovulation and so fertility.
 But aside from increasing your chances of excitedly becoming pregnant, preconception weight loss is vital for reducing the insulin resistance that can potentially expose your growing girl to the future stresses and strains of Polycystic Ovary Syndrome.

 I can’t stress enough the importance of addressing your weight.
 I know it can be hard, but with the right tips and strategies, it is possible – even easy.
 Yup, I can vouch for that after losing 10 kg of my almost 30kg in 10 weeks, once I discovered some helpful success secrets!

-If you need help with your weight, I’ve designed a cutting edge, tailored PCOS specific weight loss program, Successful PCOS Weight Loss – The 31-Day Action Plan, to help you finally and permanently succeed.
+If you need help with your weight, I’ve designed a tailored PCOS specific weight loss program called the Successful PCOS Weight Loss Program to help you finally and permanently succeed.

 5) Find Out More About, And Reduce Your Insulin Resistance, By Potent Lifestyle Change

 I know, I know.
 I talk about insulin resistance so often your ears are probably bleeding.
 And here I go again…